percona/pmm/docs/setting-up/client/mongodb.md

 This page shows you how to set up PMM to monitor a MongoDB database instance.

-!!! tip alert alert-success ""
+!!! hint alert alert-success ""
     We recommend you read it in full before doing anything.

 Here is an overview of the steps involved.